kaibukaibu/nonparamDNAmixtures/README.md

-# genDNAmixtures
+# repDNAmixtures
-Code for non-parametric simulation of DNA mixtures from one-person trace profiles.
+Code for non-parametric simulation/replication of DNA mixtures from one-person trace profiles.
 The code is part of the paper "Non-Parametric Simulation of DNA Mixture Profiles from One-Person Trace Profiles" by ...
 (2026).
 In this code we replicate 2-4-person DNA mixtures from PROVEDIt by pasting together several 1-person DNA profiles.

 # Necessary software and packages:
 - R (written in version 4.4.1)